pamidisushma02/Sushma_SP500Prediction_Capstone_Project/README.md

 > A template to calculate the Moving Average Convergence Divergence (or MACD) indicator has been downloaded from https://investexcel.net/how-to-calculate-macd-in-excel/
-## Below tasks are done  (In progress)

-1. A new repo is created in Github
-2. Clone the repo down to local machine.
-3. Add .gitignore

 ## Link to Overleaf Report